 Financial instruments are recorded at fair value on initial recognition.
 Equity instruments that are quoted in an active market are subsequently measured at fair value.
-All other financial instruments are subsequently recorded at cost or amortized cost, unless management has elected to carry the instruments at fair value.
-The organization has elected to carry its investments at fair value.
+All other financial instruments are subsequently recorded at cost or amortized cost, unless the instruments are quoted in an active market and the organization has elected to carry the instruments at fair value.
+The organization has elected to carry its investments that are quoted in an active market at fair value.